-Guidance for Testing Actors’ Conformance with Statistical Assumptions Underlying the Claims
+Assessment Procedure Guidance

+This document provides guidance on assessment procedures to test the conformance of an actor to statistical assumptions underlying the Claim, and to test the composite performance of a site to compare against the performance described in the Claim.

 Rationale

 Profile Claims usually involve underlying statistical assumptions.
-For example, the claim may assume that the wCV of a given measurement is 10%.
-If an actor violates those assumptions, it can invalidate the claim even if the actor satisfies all the other procedural requirements in the Profile.
-So it is important that the Profile include requirements to test actors’ conformance to those statistical assumptions.
+For example, the claim may assume that the wCV (within-subject coefficient of variation) of a given Actor measurement is 10%.
+If an Actor does not meet that assumption, it can invalidate the Claim even if the Actor satisfies all the other procedural requirements in the Profile.
+So it is important that the Profile include requirements to test the conformance of Actors to those statistical assumptions.

-For example, a vendor of an image analysis workstation needs to measure their software’s precision and confirm that it satisfies the assumption about precision used in the claim.
-If the claim assumes that the wCV is 10%, then the vendor needs to test that their wCV is <10%.
+For example, a vendor of an image analysis workstation needs to measure its software’s precision and confirm that it satisfies the assumption about precision used in the claim.
+If the claim assumes that the wCV is 10%, then the vendor needs to test that its wCV is <10%.

-Conformance with the statistical assumptions is required with increasing rigor at the various QIBA profile stages.
-Specifically, at the Consensus stage (stage 2), the procedures for testing the statistical assumptions must be described in detail in the Profile.
-At the Technically Confirmed stage (stage 3), the procedures must have been performed and found to be reasonable at one or more sites.
-At the Claim Confirmed stage (stage 4), the procedures must have been performed and found to be achievable at one or more sites.
+Conformance with these statistical assumptions is required with increasing rigor at each QIBA Profile Stage.
+Specifically, at the Consensus Stage (Stage 2), the procedures for testing the statistical assumptions must be described in detail in the Profile.
+At the Technically Confirmed Stage (Stage 3), the statistical assumption assessment procedures must have been performed and found to be reasonable.
+At the Claim Confirmed Stage (Stage 4), the actors must demonstrate successful results from the statistical assumption assessment procedures, <and the site must measure the composite performance and see that it is consistent with the Claim>.

 This guidance describes:

-The statistical assumptions underlying the different type of Claims so that authors of the Profiles know which assumptions need to be assessed; and
+The statistical assumptions underlying different types of Claims so that authors of the Profiles know which assumptions need to be assessed; and

-How to incorporate testing of each assumption into the Profile.
+The type of procedures appropriate for testing each assumption.
 Testing appears in the Profile in two places:

-The requirement for an actor to satisfy the assumption (included in Section 3 of the Profile).
+The requirement (in Section 3 of the Profile) for an actor to satisfy the assumption.

-The procedure for testing the metric underlying the assumption (included in Section 4 of the Profile)
+The procedure (in Section 4 of the Profile) for testing the metric that underlies the assumption

+<The type of procedures appropriate for testing the composite performance of a site which can then be compared to the target in the Claim>

-Statistical Assumptions Underlying Claims
+1. Statistical Assumptions Underlying Claims

-The statistical assumptions depend on the different types of claims.
-For example, for a cross-sectional claim an assessment of actors’ precision and bias must be performed.
+The statistical assumptions depend on the type of claim.
+For example, for a cross-sectional claim an assessment of actors’ within-subject precision and bias must be performed.

 Table 1: Statistical Assumptions for different Types of Claims